-Firewall and DDoS protection.
+Enterprise-grade firewall and DDoS protection.
 Kinsta comes with everything you need to protect your business, blog, or magazine site when it gets popular.
 After all, popularity brings the angry people with botnets out of the woodwork.

 A full-on security guarantee with expert help.
 The Kinsta support team will manually remove malware for you if need be.
 It’s a part of Kinsta’s security guarantee, which is standard on all plans.
 The team will make your site secure if they have to go in and do it themselves, but there is a caveat: the security guarantee will not be honored if your site uses pirated WordPress plugins or themes.
 You should always make sure you have the rights to everything on your site, in any case.

 Site backups & monitoring.
 Kinsta-hosted sites, applications, and databases are monitored for uptime and performance and backed up automatically daily.
 Plus, you can also purchase additional, more frequent or external backup services.